10 Common Underwear Problems—Solved!

 Problem: Undies riding up in the rear

 Panties can ride up for a few reasons.
 If they’re too small, there isn’t enough fabric in back to cover your bum.
 If they’re too big, the leg opening may be too large and doesn’t have sufficient tension to hold the panties in place.
 “It can also be a design issue.
 Panties with no leg trim (lace or elastic) are harder to fit correctly.
 It’s also trickier (but completely possible) to find panties with cheeky-cut backs that stay in place,” explains King.
 Her suggestion: Go to a lingerie boutique or department store and try on a few different styles (over your own undies, of course).
 Move around in them—touch your toes, sit down, stand up, walk in place—and see which stay put.
-These are the fitting room mistakes you need to stop making now.

 Problem: Undies falling down